Seana Bhraigh past visits.

 Can anyone give me a Grid Reference of it please?

-I really enjoyed the An Sgurr scramble and in winter is a grand expedition, how many have climbed it as it looks Alpine from the bothy.
+Yet I have often been back to that Coire and really enjoyed the An Sgurr scramble and in winter is a grand expedition, how many have climbed it as it looks Alpine from the bothy.

 Info – During the stalking season, September 1st to October 20th, please keep to the main estate tracks.